Contactless Curbside Park and Pick Up

 After you receive notification, call Hampton Community Library and have your library card barcode available.
 For faster service onsite, call ahead with an estimated time of arrival so staff can have your items ready.

-Staff will check out your items, put them in a plastic bag, and place the bag on a cart outside of the building.
+Staff will check out your items, put them in a plastic bag, and place the bag on a table in the Community Center Vestibule.

 After calling, park your car and then come pick up your items at Hampton Community Library.
 Library staff will NOT bring items out to your car.

-Bags with your items will be on a cart outside the building.
+Bags with your items will be on a table in the Community Center Vestibule.

-Find your bag labeled with your hold pickup number (this is written on your library card).
+Find your bag labeled with your last name and hold ticket number (this is the last four digits on your library card).